elasticsoftwarefoundation/elasticactors/README.md

 ## Configuration properties

 These properties can be set per-environment using any property source accepted by Spring.
+This list is not exhaustive.
+Specific sections of this README may contain keys specific to them.

 ```properties
 ## Basic configuration